Making a DIY circular LED matrix

 Introduction

-Last weekend we - the puppet team (TM) - joined the fablab neukölln art makerthon.
+A few months ago we - the puppet team (TM) - joined the fablab neukƶlln art makerthon.
 We had 48 hours to make something that should fit in a specified round frame and that we could showcase afterwards.

 This blog post is both the story of how we made it, as well as a how-to guide if you wanna make your own.